 The Hetch Hetchy Valley underwent a monumental transformation when the City Of San Francisco received the approval of Congress in 1913 to build a dam in the Hetch Hetchy Valley, thus storing the water of the Tuolumne River and flooding the valley to a height of over 350 feet.
 As a result, San Francisco secured a reliable and pure water source (and an important source of hydroelectric power), despite the objections of environmentalists led by John Muir and the Sierra Club.

 The Hetch Hetchy water system was and is a marvel in engineering.
 Water from the reservoir travels 160 miles in tunnels and pipelines from Yosemite to the San Francisco Bay Area.
 The system relies entirely on gravity to deliver this water; there are no pumping stations along the way.
 Overall, the reservoir stores some 117 billion gallons of water and provides the San Francisco Bay Area with 180 million gallons per day.
 In addition, the purity of the water is such that no filtration is required whatsoever.

-Battle to Restore Hetch Hetchy
+The battle to Restore Hetch Hetchy